Chicago Closing Cost Calculator: Estimate What You May Net

 Commission Costs: Your Largest Variable Expense

-Traditional Commission Structure
+Traditional Commission Structure (for illustration)

-On a $500,000 Chicago home:
+Example on a $500,000 Chicago home:

 Flat-Fee Alternative